Stratification of singular hyperkahler quotients: Stratification of singular hyperk ahler quotients

-As a first application of Proposition \ref{u5f7q715}, we will show that the pieces in the orbit type partition are complex submanifolds with respect to $\O_{\mathsf{I}}$; this is one of the requirements in the definition of complex Whitney stratifications.
+As a first application of Proposition \ref{u5f7q715}, we will show that the pieces in the orbit-type partition of $M \slll{} K$ are complex submanifolds with respect to $\O_{\mathsf{I}}$; this is one of the requirements in the definition of complex-analytic Whitney stratifications.

-We shall achieve this by describing the orbit type partition of $\Phi_V^{-1}(0)\sll{}H$, where $H$ is a complex reductive group, $H\to\Sp(V,\omega_\C)$ a complex-symplectic representation, and $\Phi_V$ the moment map \eqref{yxgwnbnw}.
-First note that the set $V^H$ of fixed points of $H$ in $V$ is a complex-symplectic subspace.
-Let $W$ be its symplectic complement, so that $V=W\oplus V^H$.
-Then, $W$ is complex-symplectic and $H$-invariant so it provides a complex-symplectic representation of $H$.
-The complex moment map $\Phi_W:W\to\h^*$ associated to this representation is simply the restriction of $\Phi_V$ to $W$, so we have the decomposition
+We shall achieve this by describing the orbit-type partition of $\Phi_V^{-1}(0)\sll{}H$, where $H$ is a complex reductive group, $H\to\Sp(V,\omega_\C)$ a complex-symplectic representation, and $\Phi_V: V \to \h^*$ the canonical moment map.
+The set $V^H$ of fixed points of $H$ is a complex-symplectic subspace, so $V = W\oplus V^H$, where $W$ is the symplectic complement.
+Then, $W$ is complex-symplectic and $H$-invariant, so it provides a complex-symplectic representation of $H$.
+The moment map $\Phi_W:W\to\h^*$ associated with this representation is simply the restriction of $\Phi_V$ to $W$, so we have the decomposition